-Meghan Markle & Prince Harry Have Not Yet Hired A Nanny Or Chef At Frogmore Cottage
+Meghan Markle & Prince Harry Reportedly Have Not Yet Hired A Nanny Or Chef At Frogmore Cottage

 Ragland, 62, flew to Windsor from Los Angeles on April 21 to help Meghan and Harry prepare for the birth of their first child.
 Following Archie’s arrival on May 6, she remained at Frogmore Cottage to lend a hand in caring for the baby while Harry continued to carry out his royal duties.

-Nicholl explained that Ragland’s help has been “indispensable” to the royal couple, according to Daily Mail.
+Nicholl explained that Ragland’s help has been “indispensable” to the royal couple, according to The Daily Mail.

 There has been much speculation over who Meghan and Harry will hire as a nanny for baby Archie, should they hire anyone at all.
-Back in April, it was rumored that the couple wanted to bring on an American nanny — possibly a male — rather than a nanny from the famed Norland training program, as is tradition.
+Back in April, it was rumored that the couple wanted to bring on an American nanny — possibly a male — rather than a nanny from the famed Norland training program, as is the tradition.

 Kate Middleton and Prince William opted to hire a “Norland nanny” for their three children.